vesoft-inc/nebula-docs/docs-2.0/reuse/source_manage-service.md

 ## Manage services with systemd

 For easy maintenance, Nebula Graph supports managing services with systemd.
-Starting, stopping, restarting, and viewing services with command `systemctl`.
+You can start, stop, restart, and check services with `systemctl` commands.

 !!! note